chpc-tech-eval/scc/Azure Instructions/README.md

 Under *Networking*, ensure the following options are configured:
 1. *Virtual network* is set to <b>your team’s network</b>
 2. *Subnet* can be the default
-3. *NIC network security group* is set to <ins>Advanced</ins> and the corresponding group is applied
+3. *NIC network security group* is set to `#Advanced` and the corresponding group is applied

 <img alt="Networking and Security." src="./setting_up_network.png"/>